GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Managing a large project is a qualitatively different problem from managing a small one, just as leading a division of infantry into battle is different from commanding a small special forces team.
+> ### I characterize functional programming as a radical and elegant attack on the whole enterprise of writing programs.
 >
-> ~ *Joseph Yoder (computer scientist)*
+> ~ *Simon Peyton Jones*

 ---
 ## 🏎 Quick Facts